Sign up to E-news to stay up to date!×

 Lynn Petersen: Small Blessings

-PROJECT DATES: Friday 27 October – Saturday 27 January 2024
+Exhibition showing Friday 27 October – Saturday 27 January 2024

-Artist Lynn Petersen is calling for community stories and contributions exploring the idea of a small blessing and what they mean to us.
+Artist Lynn Petersen is also calling for community stories and contributions exploring the idea of a small blessing and what they mean to us.
 Lynn says, it could be an unexpected gift – tangible or intangible, or simply something that makes you smile or feel grateful.

 • Share your small blessing performance or story on Lynn’s project website.